Evaluating Opsgenie Alternatives

 - Secure two-way messaging: OnPage’s alerting app enables engineers to securely message each other.
 Incident teams can enhance collaboration and break down silos without security concerns.

-- Digital scheduling: Use digital on-call schedules to create an equitable after-hours workload.
+- On-call scheduling: Use digital on-call schedules to create an equitable after-hours workload.
 Based on schedule configurations, OnPage will only alert the assigned or tasked on-call engineer.

 - Reporting insights: Post-incident reports provide insight into the IT team’s incident response performance.
 Detailed reports allow teams to re-strategize for future IT-related incidents and prevent recurrences.